TengFeiHan0/Instance-Wise-Depth/README.md

 ## AdelaiDet

-an open source toolbox including a series of instance segmentation algorithms.
+generally speaking, any instance seg networks could be inserted into our system, however, here is an open source toolbox including a series of instance segmentation algorithms.
+Up to now, These algorithms have achieved better performance than most SOTA methods on COCO dataset.

 AdelaiDet consists of the following algorithms: